netdata/netdata/libnetdata/log/log2journal.md

   --unmatched-key=KEY
        Include unmatched log entries in the output with KEY as the field name.
-       Use this to log unmatched entries to stdout instead of stderr.
+       Use this to include unmatched entries to the output stream.
+       Usually it should be set to --unmatched-key=MESSAGE so that the unmatched entry will appear as the log message in the journals.
        Use --inject-unmatched to inject additional fields to unmatched lines.

-  --duplicate=OLD,NEW
-       Duplicate a field with OLD key as NEW key, retaining the same value.
+  --duplicate=TARGET=KEY1[,KEY2[,KEY3[,...]]
+       Create a new key called TARGET, duplicating the values of the keys given.
 Useful for further processing.
+When multiple keys are given, their values are separated by comma.
-Up to 2048 duplications allowed.
+       Up to 2048 duplications can be given on the command line, and up to 10 keys per duplication command are allowed.

   --inject=LINE
-       Inject constant fields into successfully parsed log entries.
+       Inject constant fields to the output (both matched and unmatched logs).
+       --inject entries are added to unmatched lines too, when their key is not used in --inject-unmatched (--inject-unmatched override --inject).
        Up to 2048 fields can be injected.

   --inject-unmatched=LINE
        Inject lines into the output for each unmatched log entry.
+       Usually, --inject-unmatched=PRIORITY=3 is needed to mark the unmatched lines as errors, so that they can easily be spotted in the journals.
        Up to 2048 such lines can be injected.

   -h, --help
        Display this help and exit.

   PATTERN
        PATTERN should be a valid PCRE2 regular expression.
-Usually RE2 patterns (the ones used by Go applications), are valid PCRE2 patterns too.
+       RE2 regular expressions (like the ones usually used in Go applications), are usually valid PCRE2 patterns too.
        Regular expressions without named groups are ignored.

-The maximum line length accepted is 1048576 characters The maximum number of fields in the PCRE2 pattern is 8192
+The maximum line length accepted is 1048576 characters.
+The maximum number of fields in the PCRE2 pattern is 8192.

+JOURNAL FIELDS RULES (enforced by systemd-journald)

+     - field names can be up to 64 characters
+     - the only allowed field characters are A-Z, 0-9 and underscore
+     - the first character of fields cannot be a digit
+     - protected journal fields start with underscore:
+       * they are accepted by systemd-journal-remote
+       * they are NOT accepted by a local systemd-journald

+     For best results, always include these fields:

+      MESSAGE=TEXT
+      The MESSAGE is the body of the log entry.
+      This field is what we usually see in our logs.

+      PRIORITY=NUMBER
+      PRIORITY sets the severity of the log entry.
+      0=emerg, 1=alert, 2=crit, 3=err, 4=warn, 5=notice, 6=info, 7=debug
+      - Emergency events (0) are usually broadcast to all terminals.
+      - Emergency, alert, critical, and error (0-3) are usually colored red.
+      - Warning (4) entries are usually colored yellow.
+      - Notice (5) entries are usually bold or have a brighter white color.
+      - Info (6) entries are the default.
+      - Debug (7) entries are usually grayed or dimmed.

+      SYSLOG_IDENTIFIER=NAME
+      SYSLOG_IDENTIFIER sets the name of application.
+      Use something descriptive, like: SYSLOG_IDENTIFIER=nginx-logs

+You can find the most common fields at 'man systemd.journal-fields'.

 ```

 ## `systemd-cat-native` options